xNeorem/WordCountMPI/readme.md

 Correctness discussion
 ======================
 The algorithm divides the input files trying to provide a portion as balanced as possible between the various processors available.
-Suppose you run on a single 10,000 word file such as `10000_lorem.txt`.
 All processors will load into memory the information useful for creating a virtual file.
 The master process will divide by the total size of the file to identify the optimal size of the block of bytes to be analyzed by each process, the block could undergo variations in size in two cases:
 1. At the end of the block there is a truncated word, in this case the master will increase the size of the block to include the word in question.
 2. The buffer exceeds the size of the virtual file, in this case the master reduces the size of the buffer to match the two sizes.